zalando/postgres-operator/docs/reference/operator_parameters.md

   that should be assigned to the Postgres pods.
 The priority class itself must be defined in advance.
   Default is empty (use the default priority class).

+ * **master_pod_move_timeout**
+   The period of time to wait for the success of Patroni switchovers from master pods on an unschedulable node to their respective replicas on healthy nodes.
+The situation where master pods still exist on the old node after this timeout expires has to be fixed manually.
+The default is 10 minutes.

 ## Kubernetes resource requests